This feature is only available if it has been enabled by the administrator.

 For the message, add placeholders for information you regularly need or use.

-For example, this macro starts a side conversation and includes the first message from the requester, plus some information from the original ticket:Note: Only plain text is supported at this time.
-You cannot add rich text formatting or images.
+For example, this macro starts a side conversation and includes the first message from the requester, plus some information from the original ticket:Note: You cannot add images.
+Markdown in agent signatures does not render in emails sent through side conversations.

 - Click Create.